Commonwealth, Appellant, v. Bonser.

 OPINION BY JACOBS, J., November 13, 1969:

 Appellee waived indictment by the grand jury.
 His motion to suppress the incriminating admissions was denied, January 31, 1968, after a hearing by Judge J. WILLIAM DITTER, who found that appellee did not intelligently waive his right to counsel, but held that Miranda did not apply to this case.
 Appellee was subsequently found guilty at trial before Judge DITTER without a jury in which the challenged statements were introduced into evidence.
-Appellee's motions for a new trial and in arrest of judgment were heard by the court en banc.
-The court en banc, on March 17, 1969, granted appellee's motion for a new trial upon holding that, (1) warnings required by Miranda are applicable to the charge of violating § 1037 of The Vehicle Code, and (2) appellee did not knowingly and intelligently waive the rights accorded him by the Miranda warnings.
-The Commonwealth has appealed.
+Appellee‘s motions for a new trial and in arrest of judgment were heard by the court en banc.
+The court en banc, on March 17, 1969, granted appellee‘s motion for a new trial upon holding that, (1) warnings required by Miranda are applicable to the charge of violating

-The Commonwealth's appeal is properly brought in this case since the question of whether appellee's statements should have been suppressed as unconstitutionally obtained evidence can be categorized as a "pure question of law."
+The Commonwealth‘s appeal is properly brought in this case since the question of whether appellee‘s statements should have been suppressed as unconstitutionally obtained evidence can be categorized as a “pure question of law.”
 See Gaskins Case, 430 Pa.
-298, 244 A.2d 662 (1968); and Commonwealth v.
+298, 244 A. 2d 662 (1968); and Commonwealth v.
 Tabb, 417 Pa.
-13, 207 A.2d 884 (1965).
+13, 207 A. 2d 884 (1965).
 See also Commonwealth v.
 Rowe, 433 Pa.
-14, 249 A.2d 911 (1969), discussed infra.
+14, 249 A. 2d 911 (1969), discussed infra.
 While it might appear at first blush that a factual dispute as to the ability of appellee to waive his constitutional rights was decided by the court en banc, such was not the case.
 Both the trial judge and the court en banc agreed that appellee could not knowingly and intelligently waive his rights because of his intoxication, but differed as to the legal application of that fact.

 Since both the prior and current editions of rule 323 provide that the hearing be before a single judge, it would seem that, although the subsections quoted above refer to the findings of the “court“, we should logically interpret that term to also refer to the hearing judge.
 This interpretation will best accommodate the apparent intent of the rule, which is to facilitate trial procedures.
 Consequently, a binding determination under rule 323 can be made by a single judge.
 The binding nature of such determination, however, is limited to the time of “trial” in its popular sense, that is, through verdict and until the case goes into the hands of the court en banc.

 To hold otherwise would be contrary to the conception and function of the court en banc.
 Although there is no requirement in Pennsylvania that the court en banc hear motions for new trial and in arrest of judgment in criminal cases, when the court en banc does sit, it is a higher tribunal than one of its members sitting alone.
-This distinction was pointed out in *456 Carter's Estate, 254 Pa.
-518, 527, 99 A. 58, 61-62 (1916), as follows: "By `court' is to be understood a tribunal officially assembled under authority of law at the appropriate time and place for the administration of justice.
-By `judge' is to be understood simply an officer or member of such tribunal."[1]
+This distinction was pointed out in

 Furthermore, to hold that the court en banc could not grant a new trial in this situation would eliminate the need for post-trial argument and deprive the appellate courts of the benefit of a review by the court en banc.
 See comment in Commonwealth v.
 Parker, 294 Pa.
 144, 148, 143 A. 904, 905 (1928).
 In our opinion it was not the intention of the courts in adopting these rules to prohibit the court en banc from passing on post-trial motions raising the issue of admissibility.

 We have carefully examined Commonwealth v.
-DeMichel, supra, and find no conflict with our holding.[2]
-In DeMichel the trial judge granted a motion in arrest of judgment on the basis that certain evidence held admissible by another judge of equal jurisdiction in a pretrial hearing should have been suppressed.
+DeMichel, supra, and find no conflict with our holding.2 In DeMichel the trial judge granted a motion in arrest of judgment on the basis that certain evidence held admissible by another judge of equal jurisdiction in a pretrial hearing should have been suppressed.
 We held that this could not be done because the decision of the first judge was final at the trial level.
 Although action was taken on a post-trial motion, such action was not taken by the court en banc but by a single judge.
-No effort was made to go beyond the trial level and the action of a single judge in reversing his colleague of equal jurisdiction amounted to a reversal "at trial."
+No effort was made to go beyond the trial level and the action of a single judge in reversing his colleague of equal jurisdiction amounted to a reversal “at trial.”
 In DeMichel we had no intention of restricting the power of the court en banc.

 In Commonwealth v.
 Rowe, supra, a pretrial motion to suppress evidence of a gun and confession was denied and the gun and confession were introduced against Rowe at trial.
 The court en banc granted a new trial on the ground that the search and seizure of the gun were constitutionally invalid and also directed a new hearing in regard to the confession prior to the second trial.
 The Commonwealth appealed and the order was affirmed by a divided court.
-The effect of *458 this decision was to uphold the power of the court en banc to reverse the hearing judge on the admissibility of constitutionally tainted evidence on post-trial motions.
-Although not a controlling precedent, and although this aspect was not discussed in Justice EAGEN'S opinion in support of affirmance, we believe that it is procedurally correct and should be followed.
-Consequently, it was not error for the court en banc to grant appellee's motion for a new trial.
+The effect of

 The Commonwealth also contends that an individual arrested for driving under the influence of alcohol is not entitled to the Miranda warnings before being subjected to custodial interrogation.
 We disagree.

 The offense in this case constitutes a misdemeanor in Pennsylvania.
 We must first determine whether this fact distinguishes the case from those in which the constitutional safeguards under Miranda have been held applicable.
-Despite the fact that Miranda itself as well as the great bulk of decisions following it have been felony prosecutions, there is no indication that one accused of a misdemeanor, who faces the potential of a substantial prison sentence, must subject himself to police interrogation absent the fundamental safeguards afforded others.[3]
+Despite the fact that Miranda itself as well as the great bulk of decisions following it have been felony prosecutions, there is no indication that one accused of a misdemeanor, who faces the potential of a substantial prison sentence, must subject himself to police interrogation absent the fundamental safeguards afforded others.3

 Finally the Commonwealth contends that even if the Miranda warnings apply to this case the appellee should not be permitted to say that he was too intoxicated to knowingly and intelligently waive his Miranda rights and, at the same time, say that he was not too drunk to operate his automobile.
 What actually happened was that the appellee chose not to testify at his trial.
 This was his absolute constitutional and statutory right no matter what he may have said at the suppression hearing.
 Rule 323(h) recognizes that right when it says, “[t]he defendant may testify at such hearing, and, if he does so, he does not thereby waive his right to remain silent during trial.”
 The effect of the Commonwealth‘s argument would be to force a defendant who desires to remain silent at trial to forego his right to suppress unconstitutionally obtained statements.